 The program of Stalinism involved establishing a political alliance between the mass struggles of workers, peasants, and youths and a section of the ruling elite, an argument I elaborate in “‘We are siding with Filipino capitalists’: Nationalism and the Political Maturation of Jose Ma.
 Sison, 1959-61,” in Sojourn: Journal of Social Issues in Southeast Asia.
 It was in service to this program that the PKP entered into an alliance with Ferdinand Marcos, conducted secret diplomacy with Moscow on his behalf, and publicly endorsed the imposition of martial law, a previously unknown set of developments that I document in “Cadre as informal diplomats: Ferdinand Marcos and the Soviet Bloc, 1965-74,” in History and Anthropology.
 Its rival, the CPP, was founded in 1969 on the political line being purveyed by Beijing and allied itself with the bourgeois opposition to Marcos, staging political provocations in service to their interests, an example of which I documented in “A Planned and Coordinated Anarchy: The Barricades of 1971 and the ‘Diliman Commune,’” published in 2018 in Philippine Studies.

-I am currently working on my second book, Conspiring Understudies: Elite rivalry and the Sino-Soviet split in the Philippines, which is in an advanced stage of completion.
-Conspiring Understudies applies my insights about the nature of Stalinism to analyze why the Communist Party of the Philippines split along the lines of the Sino-Soviet dispute in the mid-1960s.
+I am currently working on my second book, Aligned Rivalries: The Sino-Soviet Split from the Periphery, which sets itself the ambitious task of of demonstrating how the study of the Sino-Soviet dispute in the Global South can provide new perspectives for understanding the complex political developments in Chinese Maoism and grasping the essential elements in the hostilities between the Soviet Union and China.
+Written with the support of a grant from the American Historical Association (AHA), Aligned Rivalries explores how the global ideological dispute gave political form to diverging social interests in the Philippines, Indonesia, and elsewhere, and with what consequences.
 As I explore in an article in Critical Asian Studies, “The Geopolitical Alignments of Diverging Social Interests: the Sino-Soviet split and the Partido Komunista ng Pilipinas, 1966-67,” the contradiction at the heart of Stalinism – its sway over a mass movement and its alliance with a section of the elite – tore the PKP apart along the rival lines of Moscow and Beijing.
 I situate my account within political developments throughout the Southeast Asian region, demonstrating the integrated character of the social crisis in Indonesia, Malaysia, Singapore and the Philippines in the first half of the 1960s.
 The regional nature of these developments is highlighted in an article, co-authored with Taomo Zhou, “Reinvented Revolutionaries: Indonesian and Filipino Communist exiles in China,” in Diplomatic History.
+Aligned Rivalries is in an advanced stage of completion.

 My scholarship is a significant contribution to the growing bodies of historical research on the Sino-Soviet split, global Maoism, and the Cold War.Among the relevant works on the Sino-Soviet split are Lorenz Lüthi, The Sino-Soviet Split: Cold War in the Communist World (Princeton 2008); Nicholas Khoo, Collateral Damage: Sino-Soviet Rivalry and the Termination of the Sino-Vietnamese Alliance (Columbia University, 2011); and Jeremy Friedman, Shadow Cold War: Sino-Soviet Competition for the Third World (North Carolina, 2015).
 The most prominent recent work on Global Maoism is Julia Lovell, Maoism: A Global History (New York: Random House, 2019).
 My books demonstrate, in considerable detail, how the split in world Communism played out in a ‘Third World’ country and with what immense implications.
 The manner in which the fault-lines of national interest between Moscow and Beijing took on ideological expression and in turn were brought into service behind rival factions emerging within the ruling elite in a time of social upheaval has implications far beyond the Philippines, as the drama of the Sino-Soviet split marked political radicalism throughout the globe during the fraught years of the late 1960s and early 1970s.